naturalis/mebioda/doc/week1/w1d2/lecture2.md

 High-throughput sequencing
 --------------------------

-> What are our experiences with:
+> What are your experiences with:
 > - Any lab work, e.g. isolating DNA?
 PCR?
 > - Any sequencing?
 Sanger?
 HTS?
 > - Any HTS data analysis?
+> - What have you learned in Genomic Architecture?

 - At time of writing (2017) there are multiple technologies, broadly categorized as sequencing-by-ligation (e.g. SOLiD) and sequencing-by-synthesis (illumina, Ion Torrent,